 Process

-Chapters take a deliberate and thoughtful approach based on a proven small-group discussion model.
+Communities take a deliberate and thoughtful approach based on a proven small-group discussion model.
 The experience is enriched as members bring their own insights to every discussion.
 This process results in incremental, cumulative personal growth.

 Local groups meet each month at locations such as corporate conferences rooms, cafeterias, college campuses, alumni offices, retreat centers, and parish meeting rooms.
-Effective chapters benefit from consistent member participation yet attendance is flexible to allow for the complexity of work and family schedules, business travel, and other obligations.
+Effective communities benefit from consistent member participation yet attendance is flexible to allow for the complexity of work and family schedules, business travel, and other obligations.

 ibc_banner_wTQrGMn-1